georgelin-eng/2023-topographic-map-to-terrain-model/README.md

 Color bar detection works by measuring how rectangular each contour is.
 Given that the area of a bounding box will always be larger than the area of the contour is encompasses, this gives a simple but robust way to detect for rectangular regions.

-For a perfect rectangle, the `area_bounding_box / area_Contour == 1`.
+For a perfect rectangle, `area_bounding_box / area_Contour == 1`.
 1.3 is chosen as the threshold for when a feature is considered rectangular to allow for some variation in how contours are selected by OpenCV.

 Finally, noise can be easily by only considering regions with area above a certain level e.g. 80 pixels.